GuilhermeCunha79/lapr2/docs/SprintB/US9/US9_SpecifyANewTypeOfTest.md

 >When the administrator (US9) specifies a new type of test, the administrator also specifies the method to collect a sample.
 > The administrator introduces a brief description for each collecting method.

->**Question:** Does a type of test holds any attribute besides it's name and collecting methods?
+>**Question:** Does a type of test holds any attribute besides its name and collecting methods?
 >
 >**Answer:**The attributes for a new test type are:
             Code: five alphanumeric characters.
 The code is not automatically generated.